Back to Glossary

 Racing Strategy

-Qualifying Pace refers to the maximum speed and performance a driver and car can achieve during a timed qualifying session to determine starting grid positions for a race.
+Qualifying Pace is the maximum speed a driver and car can achieve during a qualifying session, which is a special time trial held before a race to determine the starting order on the grid.

 Looking for a racing series?